niwyj7/similar-sample-by-distance/README.md

 - using covariance-aware similarity geometry,
 - stabilising local probability estimates via Beta-Binomial shrinkage,
 - and accounting for nonstationarity through time decay.

-In short, the framework is designed to answer not simply

-$$
-\text{“Will the next spread be positive or negative?”}
-$$

-but rather

-$$
-\text{“What is the local probability law of the spread under the current weather information state?”}
-$$

-That shift in perspective is the main mathematical contribution of the method.